hirokawa/cssrlib/README.md

 pip install notebook numpy matplotlib
 ```

-Optionally, on linux, users can install the `cartopy` package
+Optionally, on linux, users can install the `cartopy` package and the `PySolid` package

 ```
-pip install cartopy
+pip install cartopy pysolid
 ```

 If the installation of `cartopy` fails, try installing `libgeos++-dev` first.